Orthodontics for Children / Teens

 Frequently Asked Questions:

-Most orthodontic problems are inherited, including tooth size and jaw size.
-Overbites, underbites, extra or missing teeth, and irregularities of the jaw, teeth, and face also are inherited.
-Other orthodontic problems can be caused from accidents, pacifiers or thumb sucking, dental disease, or the premature loss of either the primary or permanent teeth.
+Most orthodontic problems are both environmental and inherited.
+Tooth size, jaw size overbites, underbites, extra or missing teeth are all irregularities of the jaw, teeth, and face that can be traced to our genetic heritage.
+Other orthodontic problems can be traced to the environmental influences, such as accidents, pacifiers or thumb sucking, airway problems and dental disease that lead to premature loss of either the primary or permanent teeth.

 You can eat just about anything, but there are some exceptions.
-At Aubin Orthodontics we feel that getting used to braces also usually means making a few adjustments in your eating habits.
-This is because some food might damage your braces or cause problems for your teeth.
-Here is a list of items that your orthodontic team at Aubin Orthodontics suggests you avoid (or some ways they can still be enjoyed with caution):
+At Aubin Orthodontics we feel that getting used to braces also means making a few adjustments in your eating habits.
+This is because some food might damage your braces or your teeth.
+Here is a list of items that the orthodontic team at Aubin Orthodontics suggests you avoid (or enjoyed with caution):

 - Apples (don’t bite into a whole one!
 Cut it into wedges first.)